zendframework/zend-expressive-session-cache/docs/book/v1/config.md

         // the syntax outlined in https://tools.ietf.org/html/rfc6265.html
         'cookie_name' => 'PHPSESSION',

+        // The (sub)domain that the cookie is available to.
+Setting this
+        // to a subdomain (such as 'www.example.com') will make the cookie
+        // available to that subdomain and all other sub-domains of it
+        // (i.e. w2.www.example.com).
+To make the cookie available to the
+        // whole domain (including all subdomains of it), simply set the
+        // value to the domain name ('example.com', in this case).
+        // Leave this null to use browser default (current hostname).
+        'cookie_domain' => null,

         // The path prefix of the cookie domain to which it applies.
         'cookie_path' => '/',

+        // Indicates that the cookie should only be transmitted over a
+        // secure HTTPS connection from the client.
+When set to TRUE, the
+        // cookie will only be set if a secure connection exists.
+        'cookie_secure' => false,

+        // When TRUE the cookie will be made accessible only through the
+        // HTTP protocol.
+This means that the cookie won't be accessible
+        // by scripting languages, such as JavaScript.
+        'cookie_http_only' => false,

         // Governs the various cache control headers emitted when
         // a session cookie is provided to the client.
 Value may be one